2024

 Other

-This project was the most recent one.
-It was started in 2024 under MMO marine licence L/2023/00294/1.
-Under which, Lymington Harbour Commissioners are working with Land and Water Services Ltd (LAWS), the Hampshire and Isle of Wight Wildlife Trust (HIWWT) and other stakeholders to raise the bed elevation of an ecologically deteriorating central part of the island.
+This project was started in 2024 under MMO marine licence L/2023/00294/1.
+It was undertaken by Lymington Harbour Commissioners and working with Land and Water Services Ltd (LAWS) with funding and support from the Environment Agency.
+The Crown Estate, the Hampshire and Isle of Wight Wildlife Trust (HIWWT) and other stakeholders.

 This restoration area (10 ha in total) was once covered in saltmarsh plants but is now unvegetated and in an ecologically poor condition.
 To return vegetation to this area, dredged sediment is being used to raise the intertidal bed level so that it matches, or even exceeds, the height of the surrounding healthier marsh.
 The intention is to expand the healthier vegetated marsh and provide much needed habitat for breeding seabirds as well as help delay the loss of this large eroding marsh island.

-For the first campaign this sediment movement was done using a new Saltmarsh Restoration Drag Box (SRDB) technique.
-This involves drawing a steel ‘drag box’ with load bearing skis along a winch line from the low to the high shore.
-The winch line is held between pulleys on a spud barge moored temporarily to seaward of the dredge sediment placement area and an excavator positioned on the landward side of the receiving/restoration site.
+For the first two annual campaigns (in 2024 an 2025) of this sediment relocation was done using a Saltmarsh Restoration Drag Box (SRDB) technique.
+This involves drawing a steel ‘drag box’ along a winch line.
+The winch line is held between pulleys on a spud barge moored to seaward of the dredge sediment placement area and an excavator positioned on the landward side of the receiving/restoration site.